 So, I managed to apply the Envirotex Lite Epoxy on the first section of the counter, just the corner piece.
-Have to say I am a bit relieved.
-I was very worried about doing this piece.
+I have to say I am a bit relieved.
 I started to worry about the application of the Envirotex, so I did a bit more research, and found that some people just used Minwax Polycrylic to seal the stone finish.

 So, I bought a can, and slathered some onto my test board.
 I did 2 coats.
 But I wasn’t happy with the finish.
 I was kind of excited about the glass-like finish of the epoxy.
 So, next step was to do a sample of the epoxy on the test board (Yay, test board!)
 This is not a great picture, but you get the idea of the difference in finishes.
 The Envirotex is super shiny.

 I just used a tiny bit of the 946ml size of the Envirotex.
 Probably about ¼ cup of each.
 Here was my biggest lesson: DUST AND HAIR/FUR) Having said that, we were working on the floor, which is filthy (really, why bother to wash the floors, if you are covering them up with laminate) There was a lot of fur on the sample piece, so a good lesson to get it set up, and then leave the building!

 There were a lot of disclaimers on the instructions as to how it will be sticky or have soft spots if you don’t mix it right.
 I taped off the island portion of the kitchen to help keep the dust down.
 The place is starting to look like a crime scene…